smartnuance/blog/src/data/blog/golang-error-handling/index.md

 ---
 category: 'blog'
-title: Fix Golang's error handling
+title: Fix Go's error handling
 date: '2020-09-03'
-description: Golang's error handling is not (yet) fixed, but my prefered solution is in reach.
+description: Go's error handling is not (yet) fixed, but my prefered solution is in reach.
-tags: [Golang, Coding]
+tags: [Go, Coding]
 ---

 Error handling is hard.
-Golang takes a refreshing approach by making everything _explicit_.
+Go takes a refreshing approach by making everything _explicit_.
 Sounds cumbersome, is cumbersome and the one simple but powerful error handling concept has to be invented still.
 Maybe by you, after you read this article.